CSTDev/personal-site/src/content/posts/2019-12-20-delete-kubernetes-resources-after-period.md

 ##### Date comparison

-Finds the timestamp in the output lines above (the $2 in the command below).
+Find the timestamp in the output lines above (the $2 in the command below).
-Gets the current date and takes off a number of seconds Format it as YYYY-mm-dd
+Gets the current date and takes off the seconds
+Format it as YYYY-mm-dd
 Compare it to the timestamp of the resource
-If the resources timestamp is before the given date, print the resource name
+If the resource timestamp is before the given date, print the resource name

 ```
 awk -v date="$(date -d "@$(($(date +%s) - 86400))" +%Y-%m-%d)" '$2 < date {print $1}'